foundersandcoders/coursebook/src/course/syllabus/application/feature/learning-outcomes.md

 - [ ] Be able to break a feature into smaller parts
 - [ ] Be confident in writing pseudocode for each part of a feature
 - [ ] Be able to design an intuitive user interface

-## HTML

-- [ ] Be aware of different elements for accepting user input
-- [ ] Be able to structure an HTML page using semantic elements
+- [ ] Be confident in researching JavaScript features

-## CSS

-- [ ] Be able to structure a CSS stylesheet
+- [ ] Have confidence in implementing JavaScript features
-- [ ] Be aware of CSS technologies to provide page layouts

 ## DOM